France wants banks to be core Euronext investors - sources

 LONDON/PARIS The French government has approached the country's banks and insurers about forming a consortium to buy at least 34 percent of the Euronext stock exchange, due to be spun off in a public offering, sources close to the matter said on Friday.

-But banks, whose latitude for making such investments has been reduced by looming capital rules, are resisting the government's entreaties, the sources said.
+But banks, whose latitude for making such investments have been reduced by looming capital rules, are resisting the government's entreaties, the sources said.

 "On top of these objective considerations, it is also true that no financial institution is eager to please the government after the tax burden they imposed," a senior financial institutions banker said.